Aranif/ptagregados/README.md

 The structures will allow us to create variables with fields that we can modify at run time.

-Note: You must install "make" in Ubuntu, if you don have it.
+Note: You must install "make" in Ubuntu, if you don´t have it.

 ```bash
 sudo apt-get update